andreioprisor/address_crawler/README.md

 ## Formatting the address

 The model has a good accuracy, but given the incredible variability we can't use only the first prediction in the list, so we have to make use of all of them.
-To formatt the address, the regex approach doesn't yield good results for only one country, let alone 10 or 20 more, so a NER model approach is preffered.
+To format the address, the regex approach doesn't yield good results for only one country, let alone 10 or 20 more, so a NER model approach is preferred.
 The NER formatter checks all the addresses in the list and chooses the one that has the most attributes matched(eg. 'Russell Road, Edinburgh EH11 2LS' outputs the road, the city and the postcode while 'Edinburgh EH11 2LS' the city and the postcode, so the model will pick the first one.)

 ## NER model for Formatting